Jackass Presents: Bad Grandpa: Production

+Development

 In March 2012, Johnny Knoxville discussed the possibility of a fourth Jackass movie, saying "we're keeping our mind open" and "I've got 50–60 ideas on top of all the stuff we didn't get to shoot."

+According to Knoxville, him, Jonze and Tremaine went to pitch two movies to Paramount: a martial arts movie starring Willie Nelson and Broken Lizard, and Bad Grandpa – while their preference was strongly for the former, the studio instead picked the latter.

-Then in June 2012, it was reported Paramount "registered several domains for a film that would be called Jackass 4: Bad Grandpa."
+In June 2012, it was reported Paramount "registered several domains for a film that would be called Jackass 4: Bad Grandpa."
 During Bam Margera's September 18, 2012 interview on The Howard Stern Show about Jackass he said: "There's going to be a whole movie about Knoxville's grandpa character."
 The film was officially announced on July 17, 2013, and released on October 25, 2013.
 Knoxville revealed that he and director Jeff Tremaine had been approached about making a film featuring the Irving Zisman character, but held off as they did not feel a plot consisting of pranking the public would be able to carry an entire film.
 Eventually, Tremaine and Knoxville came up with a story to structure the pranks around.
 The film was dedicated to Jackass cast member Ryan Dunn, who died in 2011.

+Filming

 Much of Bad Grandpa was filmed in Cleveland and Columbus, Ohio, as well as North Carolina.
 The first scene shot featured Irving enraging golfers on a Columbus course, where he was working as a groundskeeper.
 "At that point all of my hesitancy just washed away," Knoxville said.
 "We got so much funny stuff that we knew we had something special."
 Alterian, Inc.'s prosthetic Irving Zisman makeup took three and a half hours to apply to Knoxville every morning.
 Five hours were needed for scenes requiring Knoxville to remove his shirt.
 Jackson Nicoll was cast as Billy, Irving Zisman's grandson.
 Knoxville cast Nicoll after working with him on the 2012 film Fun Size.
 "Jackson would just follow me on the set and verbally assault me while hitting me in the zipper," Knoxville said.
 "I was just shaking my head thinking that this kid is a piece of work.
 He's unbelievable.
 I think he was sent from heaven."